danforthcenter/plantcv/docs/pipeline_parallel.md

 ```

-Running `plantcv-workflow.py --config config.json` with the example configuration options above will run the PlantCV
+Running `plantcv-run-workflow --config config.json` with the example configuration options above will run the PlantCV
 workflow script `2016-08_pat-edger_brassica-cam1-splitimg.py` on the images in the input directory using an HTCondor
 compute cluster with up to 16 worker jobs checked out of the cluster.